-The Barclaycard Arrival Plus® World Elite Mastercard® is the best credit card to redeem points for statement credits from AirBnB purchases, but, this method can also be used with the Capital One Venture or Discover It Miles credit cards.
-With the Discover It Miles credit card, new users can earn 3% on all purchases made within the first year of account opening.
+The Barclays Arrival Plus® World Elite Mastercard® is the best credit card to redeem points for statement credits from AirBnB purchases, but, this method can also be used with the Capital One Venture.

 On to Uber.
 The worst nightmare of traditional taxi companies.
 Credit cards are more flexible with Uber but are still rather restrictive compared to other transportation methods such as rental cars.

 Similar to AirBnB, American Express has partnered with Uber that allows cardholders to directly pay Uber fares with Membership Rewards.
 The redemption rate is 1% (better than the AirBnB redemption rate of 0.7%).
 This means 10,000 reward points are worth $100 in Uber credits.
 Also, Amex users will earn 2x Membership Reward points on Uber purchases.
 And, first-time Uber riders that use the promo code UBERAMEX can earn a $30 credit for their first ride purchase.